Bnobody47/alx-system_engineering-devops/0x00-shell_basics/README.md

 this is a shell project which am doing on my own.
 Where the first task of this project is to write a screipt that prints the absolute path name of the current working directory.
+The second task is display the contents list of your current directory.